-Our aim is to assess the relation between judgments of connectedness and degree of temporal discounting.
-We first describe these two dependent measures separately and then report the correlation between them: We find that greater connectedness is associated with less discounting (more patience).
+Our aim was to assess the relation between judgments of connectedness and degree of temporal discounting.
+We first describe these two dependent measures separately and then report the correlation between them: We found that greater connectedness is associated with less discounting (more patience).

 Psychological connectedness.
 As shown in Figure 1, perceived psychological connectedness decreased over temporal distance.
 Participants felt more connected to proximal future selves than to distant future selves.
-The shape of the function appears roughly similar to that in Frederick (2003) for comparable conditions (participants in their 20's judging similarity between future and current selves).
-Of course, the averaged data in Figure 1 can come about for a variety of reasons.
-We explore the basis of connectedness in more detail in Studies 3-5 by manipulating events that may alter it directly.
+The shape of the function appears roughly similar to that in Frederick (2003) for comparable conditions (participants in their 20s judging similarity between future and current selves).
+Of course, the averaged data in Figure 1 could have come about for a variety of reasons.
+We explored the basis of connectedness in more detail in Studies 3-5 by manipulating events that might alter it directly.

 Increasing patience over time.
-For each participant, we calculated the discount factor (δ) revealed by each of their 17 responses.
-This index reflects the value retained after a delay of one unit time period, in this case a year.
+For each participant, we calculated the discount factor (δ) revealed by each of his or her 17 responses.
+This index reflects the value retained after a delay of one unit time period, in this case, a year.
 We calculated it as follows: